walliDprotocol/VerifiEth-Discord-Bot/README.md

 <h4> Get VerifEth on ther Discord Channel </h4>

-9. Next time you're required to verify your identity with VerifiEth bot on another channel all you need to do reply is !verify and add your proof of identity.
+9. Next time you're required to verify your identity with VerifiEth bot on another channel all you need to do reply is <b>!verify</b> and add your proof of identity;
 10. Discord's Proof of identity can be generated on MyWalliD's interface on the "online IDs" section.